Have you used the Teeter Hang Ups inversion device to treat back problems? We'd like to hear from you!

 - Made in China.
 This is an issue for some people, but obviously isn’t related to the product’s effectiveness.

 Searching for objective reviews online is always a challenge.
 On Amazon, for example, you will be hard-pressed to find anything but 4 and 5-star reviews of the Teeter Hang Ups.
 And it’s certainly possible that so many people enjoy the product, but you should also take Amazon reviews with a grain of salt.
 A common marketing ploy involves companies infiltrating sites like Yelp and Amazon with planted (fake) reviews.
-That’s just how it works these days.
-So when I see the Teeter Hang Ups with nearly 200 glowing reviews, it makes me take pause – and it is my opinion that some of those reviews were likely planted.
+If you see the Teeter Hang Ups with nearly 200 glowing reviews, you may want to take pause – and consider that some of those reviews may have been planted.
 Let’s not forget that their biggest competitor, the Ironman Gravity, has almost the exact same ratio of positive reviews.
-It’s difficult to reconcile this with my own experiences and warnings from chiropractors.
+It’s difficult to reconcile this experiences and warnings from chiropractors.
 For this reason, we’re seeking reviews from our readers.
 Have you tried Teeter Hang Ups?
 We want your thoughts – good, bad, or indifferent.

 Take a look at one of the Teeter Hang Ups commercials: